 Students will demonstrate an understanding of the rights and responsibilities of citizenship by investigating the political processes and citizen involvement in local, state and national governments

 We understand that not everyone learns at the same rate and that many students will benefit from having more time to master a concept.
 The same student that struggles with one competency may find that the next competency is easier for them to master, and they progress quickly.
 We do not label students as failures because they need more time to learn.
 At the same time, we welcome students who would like to accelerate their learning.
-Students who meet the prerequisites for college courses are welcome to enroll at anytime during their high school career.
+Students who meet the prerequisites for college courses are welcome to enroll at any time during their high school career.

 All New Hampshire resident students are required to take the Smarter Balanced Assessment in grade 11.
 VLACS will work with students and their families to arrange testing in their region.
 Students are also required to take a state science exam and the SAT in grade 11, and may take the optional PSATs during their sophomore year.

 Certified and experienced instructors provide one-to-one instructional support and feedback to students on a regular basis.
 Parents are always encouraged to become involved in their child’s academic career at VLACS.
 In addition to our monthly virtual meetings, parents receive monthly communication from their student’s instructors — including progress reports each month.
 Parents and guardians can check on student progress anytime through their parent account at VLACS.

 The main goal of the advisory program is to seek to ensure that every student is successful.
 All full-time students are assigned to an advisor and advisory group.
 During a student’s tenure at VLACS, the advisor serves as a student’s advocate, coach and counselor and the primary contact for parents or guardians.
 Through advisory, students have opportunities to identify and explore interests, talents or passions which lead to the creation of a future plan.

 Students can access the academic HelpDesk to get immediate answers to questions related to their courses if their instructor is not available.